We provide advice and support to young people aged 8–18. We have services across Torquay, Paignton and Brixham.

 checkpoint sexual exploitation

 In Devon, we work one-to-one with young people who have been sexually exploited.
 We help you make sense of what has happened so you can recover and look forward to the future.
-In Torbay, we work with families, parents and carers, supporting them to reduce risk of exploitation.

 For information on how to access our child sexual exploitation services, call us on 01803 200100.